 They can be preyed upon by some of the larger mammal predators such as foxes, who can opportunistically ambush the Eagle Owl if they spend a little too long on the ground.
 Other than this, they have no natural predators.

-WHERE & WHEN TO PHOTOGRAPH
+WHERE & WHEN TO SEE

 It is estimated that there may only be 40 or so adult individuals in the wild.
 Combine this with their nocturnal habits and your chances of seeing them are pretty small.
 Having said that, I was lucky enough to have one of these guys gazing across at me one morning across from my house in the Highlands; so it does happen!
 Your best bet therefore is to view them at wildlife centers across the U.K. Here are some options: